Frequently Asked Questions - Hawaii Mechanics Lien

 How much does it cost to file a Hawaii Extension of a mechanics' lien Claim?

 LienItNow.com does not prepare, file or serve extensions of mechanics' lien Claims.
 All lien claims expire after a certain period of time, and filing an extension of the mechanics' lien claim prolongs the expiration date.
 Hawaii law, however, does not permit an extension of mechanics' lien claims.

 Click Here to File a Hawaii Lien Extension Document

 Can I file a Bond Claim on a Hawaii Project?

 LienItNow.com prepares, files and serves Hawaii Bond Claims.
 Bond claims can only be filed on a project where the owner, contractor or subcontractor has obtained a payment bond to ensure that every contractor receives payment for the work performed on the Project.
 The payment bonds issued by sureties for construction projects have specific timing requirements, but most require claimants to submit claims against the bond within sixty to ninety days from the claimants' last date of work.
 Bond claims are as or more effective than a lien claim because the payment bond acts as a guarantee that payment will be made for work properly completed.

 Click Here to File a Hawaii Bond Claim Document

 Do I need to file a Pre-Notice to make a claim against a Hawaii payment bond?

-LienItNow.com prepares, files and serves Hawaii Pre-Notices for bond claims for a fee of $50.00.
+LienItNow.com prepares, files and serves Hawaii Pre-Notices for bond claims.
 Depending on the terms of the payment bond, pre-notices may or may not be required.
 LienItNow.com recommends that, prior to or immediately after starting work or delivering materials to a project, subcontractors and suppliers, file a pre-notice that it is a potential beneficiary of the construction project's bond.